filippoberti2020/20-20-20-rule-timer/README.md

 Once installed, the extension will start sending regular notifications according to the 20-20-20 rule.

+## Future Features to implement

+- **Settings**: Adding the setting section to the extension to give the ability to enable or disable the timer by default.
+- **Toggle Switch**: Adding a toggle switch to allow the user to turn the timer off at any time.

 ## Support

 For any questions or feedback, please contact us at 202020timer@gmail.com.